RatulMaharaj/rsaccounting/src/pages/about.md

 RS Accounting Services CC was founded by Sajeel Maharaj and commenced trading on the 1 March 1998, with just two employees.
 Today we have over 150 satisfied clients and 12 permanent employees.

->We can put a quote here - Sajeel Maharaj

 We are SARS registered Tax Practitioners and a member of the South African Institute of Tax Professionals.
 Our offices are in Hillary, Kwa-Zulu Natal - but we service clients all over South Africa which we frequently travel to meet.

-*Thank You for reading!*
+*Thank you for reading!*